foreseecode/verint-xm-cordova-plugin/README.md

     "appId": "<YOUR_APP_ID>"
 }
 ```

-All new implementations should use the "site key" startup method described above.
-If you're unsure which applies to you, please check with your account manager.
+If still used, please ensure the `exp_fcp.json` is added to the resource folder of the platform you are developing for.

 ### Local configuration

-Alternatively, you can configure your app locally by placing your config in a file called `exp_configuration.json` file in your app's `www` folder.
+Alternatively, you can configure your app locally by placing your config in a file called `exp_configuration.json` file.
 Here's a minimal example:

 ```
 {